-Are you based in Leicester and living in a property owned by your local authority (that means your local council or housing association), you may have the opportunity to buy your home under the Right to Buy Scheme in Leicester.
+If you are based in Leicester and living in a property owned by your local authority (that means your local council or housing association), you may have the opportunity to buy your home through use of a Right to Buy in Leicester.

-Once this gets completed, you should receive a Right to Buy an offer from them, highlighting what the prices of the property will be when the Scheme is in place.
-The offer usually holds an expiry date, so you will need to speak with a fast & friendly mortgage advisor in Leicester in plenty of time before the period ends.
+Once they have confirmed eligibility, you should receive a Right to Buy offer from them, highlighting the property prices when the scheme is in place and ready to go.
+The offer usually holds an expiry date, so you will need to speak with a fast & friendly mortgage advisor in Leicester in plenty of time before that period ends.

-After this has taken place, we will provide you with a free mortgage consultation, taking account of your details so that we can understand your situation.
+After you get in touch with us, we will book you in with a free initial mortgage consultation, taking account of your details so that we can understand your situation.
 You’ll speak to an experienced and dedicated mortgage advisor in Leicester, who will hold your hand through the process.

-To qualify for the Right to Buy discount, you should have been in your council property for three years, regardless of whether this is continuous.
+To qualify for the Right to Buy discount, you should have been living in your rental property for three years, whether this is three years continuous or not.

 The Right to Buy discount won’t be available to you if any of the following apply:

-Exceptional living circumstances may also not be accepted, i.e., selected housing for the elderly or a specific sector, and it will get taken.
+Exceptional living circumstances may also not be accepted, e.g., selected housing for the elderly or if you have a career in a specific sector.